 Parov Anzelc, Slovenia

-“The SFU PhD International program provides rare and significant academic possibility to broaden the science of psychotherapy that includes multi-modality teaching and also cross scientific fields of study.
+“The International Doctoral Program at SFU provides rare and significant academic possibility to broaden the science of psychotherapy that includes multi-modality teaching and also cross scientific fields of study.
 This is the main reason I decided to go abroad and study in Vienna – and so far I am really enjoying the process.
 From organizational point of view, to seminar topics selection and most importantly for me, the faculties’ awareness of the importance of supervisor-student relationship that allows students to be creative, explore and learn in an encouraging and positive environment.

 The support from supervisors and teachers is immense yet strict.
 The freedom to study is accompanied with a sense of clear scientific compass.
 The balance between the empirical and theoretical approaches provides unbiased liberty about fields of study.
 The research opportunities are vast and at the same time within firm academic narratives.
 As philosopher, psychoanalyst and teacher I am grateful that we can enjoy the international team of teachers from all around the world and from different scientific fields that are connected to the psychotherapy which allows me to grow in a diverse environment.
 For me this translates to unique learning experience for which I hope will yield in successful dissertation and furthermore allow me to explore and contribute to the world of psychotherapy science.”